-Figure 9-3 Install the V ring
+Figure 9-4 Install the V ring

-Push the V ring 1 onto the shaft using an assembly disk 2.
+2. Push the V ring 1 onto the shaft using an assembly disk 2.
 The V ring is in the correct axial position when the face surface is flush with the outer edge of the V ring.

-Install the protective ring for IP56 degree of protection
+Install the protective ring for degree of protection IP56 (non-heavy-sea)

-For degree of protection IP56, the V ring for the outer bearing seal is fitted with a sheet steel protective ring 3 in the bearing cover.
+For degree of protection IP56 (non-heavy-sea), the V ring for the outer bearing seal is fitted with a protective ring 3 in the bearing cover made of sheet metal.